 Income tax expense is recognized based on the Company's best estimate of the average annual income tax rate for the fiscal year applied to the pre-tax income of the interim period.
 The average annual income tax rate is determined for each taxing jurisdiction and applied individually to the interim period pre-tax income of each jurisdiction.
-The difference between the estimated average annual income tax rate and the enacted tax rate is accounted for by a number of factors, including the effect of expenses that are not deductible for tax purposes, income exempted from income taxes, and effects of changes in tax laws and rates.
+The difference between the estimated average annual income tax rate and the enacted tax rate is accounted for by a number of factors, including the effect of differences between Indian and foreign tax rates, expenses that are not deductible for tax purposes, income exempted from income taxes, and effects of changes in tax laws and rates.